breard-r/photo_id_template/README.md

-Photo ID pattern
+Photo ID template
 ================

 [![Creative Commons Licence](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/")

-This repository contains an image pattern intended to help photographers to check whether or not a photography respects the dimensions for official documents.
+This repository contains an image template intended to help photographers to check whether or not a photography respects the dimensions for official documents.

 References